 Watches & Clocks Industry in Hong Kong

-The mainland granted all Hong Kong products tariff-free treatment under the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA).
+The mainland granted all Hong Kong products tariff-free treatment under CEPA.
 In terms of the CEPA Rules of Origin, watches made in Hong Kong with a Hong Kong brand are no longer required to fulfill the 30% value-added content requirement in order to enjoy the tariff-free treatment.

-In 2016, Hong Kong’s total exports of watches and clocks exports dropped by 11%.
-The Chinese mainland and Switzerland were the largest markets, together accounted for one-third of the total exports.
+In Jan-May 2017, Hong Kong’s total exports of watches and clocks exports dropped by 7%.
+The Chinese mainland and the US were the largest markets, together accounted for one-third of the total exports.

 Hong Kong is a leading exporter of watches and clocks in the world.
-The largest export item is battery-powered wrist watches, accounting for 46% of the total exports.
+The largest export item is battery-powered wrist watches, accounting for 46% of the total exports in the first five months of 2017.
 Wrist watches exports range from analogue to digital watches, metal to plastic watches, fashion to classic watches, standard to jewellery watches, and novelty to sport watches.
 Hong Kong also exports a variety of parts and components of watches and clocks, such as assembled movements, cases, watch straps, dials and parts for watch cases and bands.
-In 2016, major sources of imports include Switzerland (35% of total imports), the Chinese mainland (35%) and Japan (9%).
+In Jan-May 2017, major sources of imports include Switzerland (36% of total imports), the Chinese mainland (32%) and Japan (10%).

 Hong Kong has established strong ancillary and supporting industries for its watches and clocks manufacturing.
 Local watch assemblers are well served with a variety of high quality watch cases, dials, watch straps, hands, button cell batteries, crowns, electronic parts and other accessories.
 However, the industry relies heavily on imported watch and clock movements, and core components such as quartz, crystals and integrated circuits.